 Who?
-How and Why? - Class Teacher Setting targets based on you child' needs Is responsible for ensuring intervention is provided and that its effectiveness is monitored.
-SENDCO Supports with effective target setting Stewart Cook Monitors effectiveness of intervention through the provision map and IEP's Referral (as required) to external agencies Leads meetings preparing and completing relevant paper work.
-Teaching Assistants Provide support in small groups or 1:1 inside the classroom as required Provide support in small groups or 1:1 outside the classroom Work as directed by the class teacher to support the targets set on the IEP.
+How and Why?
+Class Teacher Setting targets based on you child' needs Is responsible for ensuring intervention is provided and that its effectiveness is monitored.
+SENDCo Stewart Cook Supports with effective target setting Monitors effectiveness of intervention through the provision map Referral (as required) to external agencies Leads meetings preparing and completing relevant paper work.
+Teaching Assistants Provide support in small groups or 1:1 inside the classroom as required Provide support in small groups or 1:1 outside the classroom Work as directed by the class teacher to support the targets set.
 Provide additional support such as: scribing, handwriting practice, extra reading practice, spelling support, maths support.
-Midday Monitoring and supporting the personal, social and emotional needs of Supervisors your child through playground games, initiating play, help forming friendship groups.
+Midday Supervisors Monitoring and supporting the personal, social and emotional needs of your child through playground games, initiating play, help forming friendship groups.
 Work as directed by the class teacher to support any relevant targets.

-Administration Keeping central records up to date as directed by the SENDCO.
-Team Mrs Kaye Champkins Miss Sharon Smith Mrs Carol Kirby Additional External Detailed list in section 7 Agency Support As required Completing observations or assessments to support identification of needs and suggest strategies for supporting your child.
-Support with target setting 0=11=0 Involved in the review process and deciding next steps.
-SEND Governors Mr Bailey Overseeing the provision for SEND
+Administration Keeping central records up to date as directed by the SENDCo.
+Team Miss Sharon Smith Mrs Carol Kirby Additional External Detailed list in section 7 Agency Support As required Completing observations or assessments to support identification of needs and suggest strategies for supporting your child.
+Support with target setting Involved in the review process and deciding next steps.
+SEND Governors Overseeing the provision for SEND Mr Graham Bailey